US STOCKS-Wall St flat; indexes set for best month in 4 years

 As the earning season winds down, investors will be looking

-at data over the next several weeks for clues on the state of
+at data over the next several weeks to assess the state of the

 The Fed made it clear on Wednesday that a rate hike in